-(4) Translation of financial statements in foreign currency
+(5) Translation of financial statements in foreign currency

-Each entity in the Company determines its own functional currency and items included in the financial statements of each entity are measured using that functional currency.
 The assets and liabilities of foreign operations are translated into NT\$ at the closing rate of exchange prevailing at the reporting date and their income and expenses are translated at an average rate for the period.
 The exchange differences arising on the translation are recognized in other comprehensive income.
 On the disposal of a foreign operation, the cumulative amount of the exchange differences relating to that foreign operation, recognized in other comprehensive income and accumulated in the separate component of equity, is reclassified from equity to profit or loss when the gain or loss on disposal is recognized.
 The following partial disposals are accounted for as disposals: